 - Week long programme with interactive class room sessions

-- Courses will run at certain times during the year and pre-booking is essential.
+- Courses will run yearly in the February and October half terms and the first week of July, pre-booking is essential.

 Application process for all programmes